dqnguyen59/car-lease-demo/README.md

 The database use default port 3306.

 The default username is 'root' and the default password is 'super'.
-This files 'application.properties' also contains this username and password.
+This file 'application.properties' also contains this username and password.

 If you don't have Linux then build docker image manually (you must install docker first on your machine before continue):